Office bullying is a real epidemic. Learn how to spot it, its effects and what you can do to stop it.

 Office bullying is real and costly.
 This is why it needs to be surfaced and corrected.
 There are three things organizations must do to deal with it head-on.

 There are several effective measures to track bullying in the workplace.
 A particularly robust method entails 21 items that focus on specific behaviors work bullies tend to engage in.
 For example, whether anyone is withholding information that is critical to the work of others, ignoring their opinion, ordering them to do work below their level of competence, assigning impossible deadlines, constantly criticizing them, etc.

 It is difficult to report bullying behavior because one of the obvious risks is that the bully will retaliate against those who reported his/her conduct.
 This fear is often bolstered by the impression that employees have no real ally or support when the bullying is perpetrated by a manager.
 In such cases, a common belief is that both HR and management will act to cover things up and provide legal protection to the company, rather than address the issue and support the bullied targets.

 This is why companies should manage the costs and risks of bullying directly.
 Instead of sweeping things under the rug, they must create different channels employees can use to report any form of bullying they've directly experienced or witnessed.
-In particular, surveys, hotlines, and independent counselor are good approaches organizations can start putting in practice to support the bullied targets and stop abetting the bullies.
+In particular, surveys, hotlines, and independent counselors are good approaches that organizations can start putting in practice to support the bullied targets and stop abetting the bullies.

-3) Raise Awareness.
 This is where training plays a critical role by generating the type of understanding and awareness that oftentimes is lacking in the workplace.
 The behaviors that define bullying can be subtle, and they may be mistakenly viewed as a legitimate exercise of the power that comes with being in a certain role.
 This is why bullying is often left unaddressed and the bully is able to build a defensive wall of a thousand accomplices.